meowxzen/status-indicator-demo/README.md

 ### Description📝

-This is a minimalist web-based status indicator that reflects the current activity of my life based on the real-time clock.
-It uses a sleek, frosted-glass interface and a glowing neon indicator to provide a functional yet atmospheric "I am busy" or "I am sleeping" display.
+A minimalist web-based status indicator that reflects my real-time activity based on the current hour and day of the week.
+Featuring a sleek glassmorphism interface and a dynamic neon indicator, it provides an atmospheric "whereabouts" display at a glance.

 ### Technologies🛠️

 `HTML5`\
 `CSS3`\
-`JavaScript(Vanilla)`
+`JavaScript(Vanilla)`\
+`Google Fonts (JetBrains Mono)`

 ### Key Features✨

 - Real-Time Logic: Automatically switches status text and colors based on the hour of the day.
+- Contextual Scheduling: Now it includes specific logic for weekends and weekdays.
+- Live Updates: The script checks and updates the status every 60 seconds without requiring a page refresh.
 - Glassmorphism UI: A modern, semi-transparent background with a blur effect.
 - Neon Status Dot: A dynamic indicator that uses `currentColor` and `box-shadow` to create a vibrant glowing effect.